Healthy Game-Day Snacks That Are a Guaranteed Touchdown

 If oven-baked sweet potato fries aren't on your list for game-day food, it's time to reevaluate.
 Using sweet potatoes versus usual potatoes adds more healthy vitamins and nutrients, and, obviously, baking instead of frying eliminates the excess calories from fat.
 They also require only five ingredients, most of which you already have in your kitchen.

 No time to prepare before the big game?
 No problem.
 These easy, apple-flavor appetizers require just five pantry ingredients and a quick chill in the refrigerator.
 They're a great quick recipe to add to your list of healthy game-day snacks!

-Your game-day guests will be reaching for more of these cripsy corn nachos.
-We've covered this healthy game-day food in all your favorite fixings: melted cheese, chunky salsa, peppers, and black beans for protein and fiber.
+Your party guests will be reaching for more of these crispy corn nachos.
+We've covered this healthy game-day food in slightly healthier versions of all your favorite fixings: reduced-fat melted cheese, chunky salsa, peppers, and black beans for protein and fiber.

 Blue Cheese Apricot Balls

 When swirled with dried apricots and toasted walnuts, reduced-fat cream cheese and blue cheese make for a sweet and tangy mini cheese ball surprisingly low in calories.
 Serve these cheesy bites alone or with your choice of crackers.

 No spread of healthy football snacks should be without a stuffed-mushroom recipe.
 This one uses unexpected hazelnuts and avocado in the filling for healthy fats that will keep you full from kickoff until (at least) halftime.